Save email as PDF from Outlook

-- Combine emails and attachments to One PDF file.
+- Combine emails and attachments to a flat One PDF or PDF Portfolio file.

-- Append emails and attachments to an existing PDF.
+- Append emails and attachments to an existing PDF file.

-- Preserve inline images and hyperlinks in PDFs.
+- Preserve inline images and hyperlinks in PDF files.

-- Set security restrictions to PDF documents such as ability to edit or print.
+- Set security restrictions to PDF documents (i.e., ability to edit or print).

 - Secure PDF documents by setting a user password for viewing.